connext/documentation/versioned_docs/version-0.2.x-amarok/Routers/Reference/configuration.md

 The router is accepts configuration using the config file `config.json` in the root directory of the [docker-compose repo](https://github.com/connext/nxtp-router-docker-compose).

+See the [testnet](../Reference/testnet) or mainnet (coming soon) guides for addresses and URLs.

 The JSON schema accepts the following keys:

 - `sequencerUrl`: The URL of the sequencer.
-Possible options are: `https://sequencer.testnet.connext.ninja` or `https://sequencer.testnet.staging.connext.ninja`.
 - `redis`: _Requires_.
 Object containing the following keys to configure an external redis instance:
   - `host`: The hostname of the redis instance.
   - `port`: The port of the redis instance.